 - Global Understanding*

-- Information Technology/Ethics
+- Information Technology and Computing

 - Natural Sciences lab and non lab*

 - Social and Behavioral Sciences*